 That's where keywords come in handy.
-Utilizing keywords on your business's website, social media pages or videos can mean the difference between not being found at all and appearing in the right searches, reaching those customers who need your services or products.
+Utilizing keywords on your business's website, social media pages, videos and more can mean the difference between not being found at all and appearing in the right searches, reaching those customers who need your services or products.

 In fact, 70 percent of all search traffic comes from long-tail keywords (we'll get into this later), meaning that your business is already falling behind in searches if you don't use keywords.